Li-giegie/sanJiaoMaoTCPNet/README.md

 # A Simple Concurrent TCP Framework Based on Golang protobuf Message Header

+## The server and customer respond and request asynchronously, so there is no need to wait for the last message to be processed New requests and responses can be made at any time.

 ## Support the client to request the server, just like HTTP, based on the interface

 ## You can also forward the public network request to the intranet client and write your own processing program